uncefact/tests-untp/packages/untp-test-suite/README.md

 {
-  "type": "aggregationEvent", // Example event schema type "version": "v0.0.1", // Example event schema version "dataPath": "/path/to/your/data/file" // Example test data path }
+  "type": "aggregationEvent", // Example event schema type "version": "v0.0.1", // Example event schema version "dataPath": "/path/to/your/data/file", // Example test data path "url": "" // If you want to use a remote schema, provide the URL here, the type and version fields will be ignored }
 ```